24ERIC/WeatherTracking/README.md

 When user choose a date, date -> "today weather good, temperature..." -> AI paragraph -> AI voice -> sheep jump jump when play AI voice.

 AI picture can be placed somewhere, or we don't use it

+# past weather predict future weather

+What I prefer to do is: use this existing past data, to predict tomorrow weather, and we can use both past and tomorrow weather to predict the day after tomorrow